onnx/onnx-mlir/docs/Dialects/onnx.md

 | Attribute | MLIR Type | Description |
 | :-------: | :-------: | ----------- |
-`axis` | IntegerAttr | 64-bit signless integer attribute
+`axis` | ::mlir::IntegerAttr | 64-bit signless integer attribute
-`split` | ArrayAttr | 64-bit integer array attribute
+`split` | ::mlir::ArrayAttr | 64-bit integer array attribute

 #### Operands:

 | Operand | Description |
 | :-----: | ----------- |
-`input` | memref of any type values or tensor of any type values
+`input` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of stirng type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or memref of any type values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`outputs` | memref of any type values or tensor of any type values
+`outputs` | tensor of 8-bit unsigned integer values or tensor of 16-bit unsigned integer values or tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 8-bit signless integer values or tensor of 16-bit signless integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of stirng type values or tensor of 1-bit signless integer values or tensor of complex type with 32-bit float elements values or tensor of complex type with 64-bit float elements values or memref of any type values

 ### `onnx.SplitToSequence` (ONNXSplitToSequenceOp)